Last Updated on January 1, 2025 by Sam Gupta

 2. Security Vulnerabilities

-Outdated ERP systems expose you to security vulnerabilities as the core of the software is not being updated.
-Why is this an issue for a financial software product?
-We all know that financial applications store critical financial and confidential data about the company and its customers.
-If this data is leaked because of a security vulnerability, there could be a real financial risk that you can’t afford to ignore.
+Outdated ERP systems leave you vulnerable to security risks because the core software is no longer being updated.
+Why is this a serious concern for financial software?
+Financial applications hold sensitive and confidential data about your company and its customers.
+If this data were to be compromised due to a security vulnerability, the financial and reputational consequences could be significant—risks that no business can afford to overlook.

-You don’t want to get “ERP flu”, especially if you are not used to one.
-Because up until now your publisher has taken good care by providing you preventive upgrades to protect you from one.
+You definitely don’t want to catch the “ERP flu,” especially if you’re not accustomed to handling it.
+So far, your publisher has shielded you by providing preventive upgrades to keep your system protected.

 3. Outdated Capabilities